-The following discussion and analysis of our consolidated results of operations, financial condition and liquidity are presented on a historical basis.
-Our Consolidated Statements of Operations and Comprehensive Income (Loss) for the year ended December 31, 2011 includes the results of operations for Blockbuster from the acquisition date of April 26, 2011 to December 31, 2011.
-Therefore, our results of operations for the year ended December 31, 2011 are not comparable to our results of operations for the same periods in 2010 and 2009.
+Our Consolidated Statements of Operations and Comprehensive Income (Loss) for the years ended December 31, 2012 and 2011 include the results of operations for Blockbuster for twelve months and eight months, respectively.
+We did not have any Blockbuster activity during 2010 as we acquired Blockbuster on April 26, 2011.
+Therefore, our results of operations for the years ended December 31, 2012, 2011 and 2010 are not comparable.